SPGryphons/GryphonCTF2018-Lite-Challenges/challenges/pwn/Magician2/README.md

     Starting program: /home/kht/Desktop/GCTFLite/GryphonCTF2018-Lite-Challenges/challenges/pwn/Magician2/distrib/magic2-distrib
     Prove to me magicians can read minds!
     Before you start, please tell me your name (256 chars max):
     (psst, this aint no magic trick, he's tricky!)
-0xffffcf54				<----- notice the difference in address from the server program and locally run program
+0xffffcf54				<----- this address is going to be different everytime because of ASLR or environment variables
     %d %d %d %d %d %d
     I'm thinking of a random number (0 to 1000000), can you tell me what it is?